timescale/docs/timescaledb/tutorials/financial-tick-data/financial-tick-query.md

 1. Ensure you have Grafana installed, and you are using the TimescaleDB database that contains the Twelve Data cryptocurrency dataset set up as a data source.
-For more information about how to do this, see [Grafana setup instructions][grafana-setup].
+For more information about how to do this, see the [Grafana setup instructions][grafana-setup].
 1. In Grafana, from the `Dashboards` menu, click `New Dashboard`.
 In the `New Dashboard` page, click `Add a new panel`.
 1. In the `Visualizations` menu in the top right corner, select `Candlestick` from the list.
-1. Ensure you have the Twelve Data cryptocurrency dataset as your data source.
+Ensure you have set the Twelve Data cryptocurrency dataset as your data source.
-    You can use the query builder to input your query, or click `Edit SQL` and past in the query you used earlier:
+1. Click `Edit SQL` and paste in the query you used earlier:

     ```sql
     SELECT * FROM one_min_candle